 PRODUCT LIABILITY INSURANCE

-According to a March,2012 report from the advocacy group Kids in Danger, recalls of children’s products declined 24 percent in 2011, but injuries and other incidents related to these recalls increased 7 percent.
-Children’s product recalls in 2011 totaled over 11.6 million.
+According to a February 2013 report from the advocacy group Kids in Danger, recalls of children’s products declined 20 percent in 2012 to 97, the lowest number since 2004, but the number of incidents related to these recalls increased 49 percent.
+Injuries related to the recalls were up 42 percent, and deaths were up 200 percent from 2011.
+Children’s product recalls in 2012 totaled over 13 million units.

 Products liability insurance protects the manufacturer, distributor or seller of a product from legal liability resulting from a defective condition that caused personal injury or damage associated with the use of the product.
 Product recall insurance, a specialty product designed to cover the costs associated with recalls, is also available from some insurers.